kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 Loneliness versus Solitude

-Only swimmer in the swimming pol; the last thought; the immensity of the void
+Only swimmer in the swimming pool; the last thought; the immensity of the void

 <https://www.youtube.com/watch?v=Iy99Zhp24LY>